 Much of our breakthrough technology is proprietary and customized to fit the needs of such clients as Lockheed Martin, JPL, Raytheon, Northrop Grumman Corporation and cannot be published.
 However, for more information on how we can help optimize your optical system, call 631-586-4190 and ask for our Director of Engineering, or go to contact us.

-Tagsinterferometry, metrology, spectroscopy, satellite, beam-delivery, space-applications, boresighting, autocollimation, targeting, laser-tracking, telescope, FTIR, environment-monitor, inflight-applications
+Tagsinterferometry, metrology, spectroscopy, beam-delivery, satellite, space-applications, boresighting, autocollimator, autocollimation, laser-tracking, targeting, telescope, FTIR, environment-monitor, inflight-applications, Hybrid;

 Boresighting refers to the procedure of aligning hardware line-of-sight to an aiming device.
 In military and aerospace terms, this can apply to applications such as weaponry, from small rifles to artillery, tank and aircraft fire control systems, or long-range cameras mounted on satellites.